 An appeal is a request for a higher court to review a lower court’s decision.
 You may wish to file an appeal if you have lost your case in the trial court.
-You may also find yourself involved in appellate proceedings if an opposing party seeks to overturn your victory in the trial court.
+You may also be involved in appellate proceedings if an opposing party seeks to overturn your victory in the trial court.

-Texas Young Lawyers Association Pro Se Appellate Guide
+Link: Texas Young Lawyers Association Pro Se Appellate Guide

 Texas Young Lawyers Association Pro Se Appellate Guide.